Forthcoming conferences and webinars View All Conferences

 The Litigation Committee also coordinates the activities of the following subcommittees/working groups.

-- European Judicial Cooperation Subcommittee
+- EU Judicial Cooperation Subcommittee

 - Hague Conference on Private International Law Subcommittee